dof-studio/CryptoMessager/README.md

 If you satisfy ANY ONE of those prohibitive terms listed above, this software is PROHIBITED for you to use.
 Otherwise, your using limitation belongs to stipulations in `Apache License Version 2.0`.

 ### Using Experience
 - `Most Important` - In the current version, DO NOT use the internet to transmit any plaintext `SMS Code`.
-It is because whoever receives, or just steals it, she will then be able to effortlessly decrypt whatever you encrypted.
+It is because whoever receives, or just steals it, they will then be able to effortlessly decrypt whatever you encrypted.
 Use `SMS Code Telepathy` function available from version 0.0.1.3 instead.
-- `Most Important` - Please turn the main button OFF when you are NOT USING the automatic encrypting and decrypting system.
+- `Most Important` - Please turn the main button `OFF` when you are `NOT USING` the automatic encrypting and decrypting system.
 It is because whatever you copy, although you are not intending to encrypt, it will be recognized as a plaintext without false distinction and then encrypted.
 - `Helpful` - Please use the command `CLC` or `CLRCLIP` to refresh your clipboard before recopying something when your `Ctrl + C` fails to detect a change of the data intended to be encrypted/decrypted.
-- `Helpful` - Encrypted file `*.denc.bin` will be around 1.75 ~ 2.00 times in size (if not compressable) compared to the original total size with the default Hybrid-Minus encrypting algorithm `Leaf`.
+- `Helpful` - Encrypted file `*.denc.bin` will be around 1.75 ~ 2.00 times in size (if your original files are not compressable) compared to the original total size with the default Hybrid-Minus encrypting algorithm `Leaf`.
 - `...`